Byramjee Jeejeebhoy: Bandstand Road

-Byramjee Jeejeebhoy built a road parallel to the sea in Bandra named as Byramjee Jeejeebhoy Road which runs from St. Andrews to Lands End, at his own expense and was opened to the public in 1878.
+Byramjee Jeejeebhoy built a road parallel to the sea in Bandra named Byramjee Jeejeebhoy Road which runs from St. Andrews to Lands End, at his own expense and was opened to the public in 1878.
 A stone recording this event can still be seen at the junction of Jeejeebhoy Road and Bhaba Road in Bandra.

 A horse racing prize, the Byramjee Jeejeebhoy Eclipse Stakes Of India, is named after him.